CyVerse-learning-materials/tools-services-and-reproducible-science-workshop/index.rst

 publication.
 Ultimately, we will use RNA-Seq as an example analysis.
 Topics
 include:

 - **Data Store:** Data storage, sharing, metadata management, and the Data Commons
 - **Discovery Environment:** A web-based, graphical interface to hundreds of bioinformatics tools
 - **Atmosphere:** Custom cloud computing for life science
-- **RNA-Seq**: A demonstration of data analysis, we will use the Kallisto/Sleuth workflow to analyze RNA-Seq data.
+- **RNA-Seq**: A demonstration of data analysis, we will use the Kallisto/Sleuth workflow to analyze RNA-Seq data

 *Workshop Level*

 This workshop focuses on beginning users with little to no previous bioinformatics experience.
-For the RNA-Seq analysis, some familiarity with R will be helpful
+For the RNA-Seq analysis, some familiarity with R will be helpful.

 ----